vsrinivas/fuchsia/docs/kernel_cmdline.md

 This option requests that if a minfs partition with the system type GUID is found, it is to be mounted read-write rather than read-only.

+## netsvc.netboot=\<bool>

+If true, magenta will attempt to netboot into another instance of magenta upon booting.

+More specifically, magenta will fetch a new magenta system from a bootserver on the local link and attempt to kexec into the new image, thereby replacing the currently running instance of magenta.

 ## smp.maxcpus=\<num>

 This option caps the number of CPUs to initialize.
 It cannot be greater than